NorfairKing/syds-rules-for-sustainable-haskell/README.md

 * Don't try to prove "false".
 * Don't use any effect systems.
 Use `IO` or a `ReaderT` with a fixed `Env` over `IO`.
 No parametric environment and no parametric monad.
 * Never implement a custom Show and/or Read instance.
 If you want an instance, derive it.
-* Use monomorphic functions where possible.
+* Use monomorphic functions instead of type-class constraints.
+* Use polymorphic functions if you do not need type-class constraints.

 ## Choosing a database